hayasick/CTOQ/README.md

 # CTOQ

-Codes for reproducing the experiments of:
+This repository contains the codes for reproducing the experiments of [1].

-Kohei Hayashi, Yuichi Yoshida.
+[1] Kohei Hayashi, Yuichi Yoshida.
 [Minimizing Quadratic Functions in Constant Time.](http://arxiv.org/abs/1608.07179) To appear in NIPS 2016.

 ## Numerical Simulation
-Reproducing Figure 1.

 ### Requirements